 The Applied Integrated Technology degree offers a unique, interdisciplinary program which prepares students for positions in high technology fields applying the principles of science, engineering, and mathematics to solve technical problems.
 The comprehensive curriculum addresses the impact of technology on engineering and manufacturing processes and carefully integrates machining, optics, electrical, mechanical, and manufacturing technologies.
 Students are provided with extensive hands-on laboratory experience and work on team projects which simulate industry scenarios.

 The Applied Integrated Technician must have a thorough knowledge of existing technologies.
 Our integrated courses will provide knowledge in product design using SolidWorks, machining components with Mastercam, and manufacturing products using Lean Manufacturing.
-The capstone project will require students to work on cross-functional teams, combining the use mechanical, electrical, machining, and optics, to design and build the solution to an open-ended technical problem.
+The capstone project will require students to work on cross-functional teams, combining the use of mechanical, electrical, machining, and optics, to design and build the solution to an open-ended technical problem.
 The required internship will provide students with workplace experiences.
 These experiences will show students how their skills and knowledge are applied in actual situations.

 Three years of high school mathematics are required through Sequential Math III (Regents level strongly recommended), and one-half year of physics or physical science is recommended.
 If you are not proficient in algebra or trigonometry, you should take MTH 090 and/or MTH 135 at MCC, or equivalent before starting Applied Integrated Technology.

 The Applied Integrated Technology program was designed to prepare students for employment.
-Transfer into a four year technical program will require additional bridges courses in higher level math and science.
+Transfer into a four year technical program will require additional bridge courses in higher level math and science.
 Students, who want to enter into management positions, will be able to transfer the credits into a Technology Management program.

 For more information contact us at (585) 292-2002.